What do we do with 1st Timothy 4:1 People?

 This affected the early church in profound ways.

 They were able to pray for and feel compassion for their tormenters.
 They were also thoughtful and cautious in the way they handled any authority they were given.
 They did not lord it over anyone.
 It did not matter if the authority they held was in the church, the family or the state.
-They understood that true Christians wear any authority they are given with a measure of humility and with a fear of the Lord.
+They understood true Christians wear any authority they are given with a measure of humility and with a fear of the Lord.
 They knew no one is exempt from God’s judgment.

 We would do well to learn from them.